Chizzy-codes/NBA_Players_Project_Fullstack_Datascience/README.md

 # NBA_Players_Project_Fullstack_Datascience

+A Full-Stack Data Science Project implemented with data gotten from the NBA Website.

 In this project
 - I scraped "nba.com" using selenium, beautiful soup
 - Extracted, cleaned and structured the data i needed using python